-7 OBJECTIVE The proportion of young and working-age people in the National Park increases relative to the total resident population, which remains stable. Ċ TARGET • The proportion of young people and working-age people in the National Park relative to the total resident population increases between 2020 and 2045. Ø INDICATOR • The population stabilises between 2020 and 2045.
-ACTIONS BY 2027 Develop and implement a Local Development Plan.
-Develop a green skills / youth apprenticeship project to help grow a strong working-age population (see People objective B4 - Skills and training).
-Grow the influence and level of youth participation in the Cairngorms Youth Action Team.
-Heritage Horizons: Cairngorms 2030 programme (see page 12).
-7 2000 [PARTNERS (alongside the Local authorities, landowners, developers, Cairngorms Business Partnership,
+The proportion of young and working-age people in the National Park increases relative to the total resident population, which remains stable.

+The proportion of young people and working-age people in the National Park relative to the total resident population increases between 2020 and 2045.

+• The population stabilises between 2020 and 2045.

+- Develop and implement a Local Development Plan. - Develop a green skills / youth apprenticeship project to help grow a strong working-age population (see People objective B4 - Skills and training). - Grow the influence and level of youth participation in the Cairngorms Youth Action Team. - Heritage Horizons: Cairngorms 2030 programme.

-Cairngorms Youth Action Team, Countryside Learning Scotland
+Local authorities, landowners, developers, Cairngorms Business Partnership, Cairngorms Youth Action Team, Countryside Learning Scotland